HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     - For the **hostname** attribute, use the publisher host name.
     - For the subscriber ID attribute, retrieve the subscriber ID by following Step 1.
 3. Verify the status of resync operation.
 Check resyncStatus field response (for example, RESYNC_TRIGGER_START, RESYNC_TRIGGER_COMPLETED, RESYNC_TRIGGER_FAILED) by executing the command in [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-4. After the status is changed to RESYNC_TRIGGER_COMPLETED, it implies operations got created to perform the resync.
+4. After the status is changed to RESYNC_TRIGGER_COMPLETED, it implies the background operations to perform the resync are created.

     !!!note
            status RESYNC_TRIGGER_COMPLETED only implies that resync operations got created, as operations are asynchronous, system will take time to be in sync.

+5. View the subscriber operations API to check if there are any operations still in progress.
+More details are available in [this link](#verification)

 ### Resync DAM Staging environments

 Use the `manage-dam-staging start staging resync` command to trigger DAM staging resync between the publisher and subscriber